 - Total Production Cost: The sum total of the electricity, water, and subscription fees associated with running the equipment provided by Easy Ice under Standard Production conditions.
 Electricity costs are calculated using a rate of $0.15 per KWH.
 Water costs are calculated using a rate of $1.75 per 1,000 gallons.
 This should be the 100% total cost of operating the equipment before tax.

-How Can I Use AHRI Ratings to Increase my Ice Machine’s Performance?
+Can I Use AHRI Ratings to Increase My Ice Machine’s Performance?

 The AHRI ratings are designed to help consumers see the relation between temperatures and their ice machine’s performance.
 A commercial ice machine that operates in 70/50 air and water temperatures will produce more ice on average than ice machines that operate under 90/70 air and water temperatures.

 Industrial ice makers in higher temperatures will also have to work harder to produce a batch of ice.
 That extra work means your automatic ice machine will use more energy and more water to operate, leading to higher utility bills.